 Creditera is verified to be secure by GoDaddy’s security service.

 Identity Theft Protection

-As part of their monitoring service, Creditera offers $1 million in coverage against loss caused by identity theft for their paid subscribers.
-There is no identity theft coverage offered for those using the free plan.
+As part of its premier service, Creditera offers identity recovery and up to $1 million in coverage against loss caused by identity theft.

 Time in Business